rwieruch/blog_robinwieruch_content/own-website-in-five-days.md

 You can create your first basic website by following the {{% a_blank "quickstart guide" "https://gohugo.io/overview/quickstart/" %}}.
 Give yourself a bit of time to understand Hugo.
 The quickstart guide covers how to scaffold your project and its content.
 Additionally you get to know how to apply a theme and how to experiment with your local website.

 The quickstart guide already provides you with a solution to publish your website with {{% a_blank "GitHub Pages" "https://pages.github.com/" %}}.
 It's great for your first website.
 If that's enough, you can stop here.
 But I want to go a bit further.
-I will continue the cheatsheet by providing you the breadcrumbs to host your Hugo website on {{% a_blank "DigitalOcean" "https://m.do.co/c/fb27c90322f3" %}}.
+I will continue the cheatsheet by providing you the breadcrumbs to host your Hugo website on {{% a_blank_no_follow "DigitalOcean" "https://m.do.co/c/fb27c90322f3" %}}.

 {{% chapter_header "Day Three: DigitalOcean" "digitalOcean" %}}